ArshBabbar/Scripts/README.md

 which dnsrecon amass theHarvester waybackurls gau gf
 ```

-//i will clean it later :)

 If they return paths, you're good to go.

----

-Would you like a ready-made `README.md` with this formatted and a small usage example included?
+//i will clean this file later :)